-Since the local Healthy Schools Partnership was launched in October 2012 over 125 schools across the three boroughs of Hammersmith and Fulham, Kensington and Chelsea and Westminster have signed up.
+Since the local Healthy Schools Partnership was launched in October 2012 a total of 135 schools across the three boroughs of Hammersmith and Fulham, Kensington and Chelsea and Westminster have signed up.
 The main aim of the Healthy Schools Partnership is to support and encourage schools to develop and deepen their focus on health and wellbeing which will support the attainment, achievement and happiness of both their pupils, staff and wider school communities.

 The partnership, commissioned by the three borough Public Health Service, is an alliance of local authority and health services together with a range of other agencies that work with schools.